 - Fungi and mycotoxins, often present in cereals and grains

 - Bacterial toxins, like the ones that may have caused the recent tragic Pancytopenia outbreak in the UK

 - Preservatives that have no nutritional value other than allowing pet food manufacturers and retailers to sell their products for longer

 - Skin and food allergies—Consuming low-quality dry food daily may weaken a cat’s natural digestive health and trigger food intolerances, hair loss, rashes, swollen eyes, and wheezing

 Is dry food good for cats' health in any way?

 While neither outdoor nor indoor cats should be fed dry food alone, it may have a place in a balanced diet, especially in the following cases:

 - Maintaining dental health—Many vets believe the texture of dry food can help prevent plaque and calculus formation in cats’ teeth

 - Gaining healthy weight—Is your cat losing too much weight?
 Or are you bothered by your kitten failing to gain the necessary pounds?
 Since dry cat food is carb-rich, it helps felines gain weight faster than wet alternatives

-If your feline eats dry food, ensure that it is combined with high-quality wet food to cover all your nutritional bases.
+If your feline eats dry food, ensure that it is combined with high-quality wet food to cover all nutritional bases.
 We don’t think dry food should be a cat’s only source of nutrition.